#MarketYourMarketing: Publishing Workshops

 If you’re interested in the publishing industry, specifically in marketing or otherwise, then these workshops are for you.

-Right now, the world is in chaos and internships and work experience are not on companies minds.
-That being said, students are still leaving school and university, and applying for jobs in the publishing industry.
+Right now, the world is in chaos, and internships and work experience is not on companies’ minds.
+That being said, students are still leaving school and university and applying for jobs in the publishing industry.

 I want to help.
 So, to make these workshops as accessible and universal as possible they are online and entirely FREE.
 Yes, FREE.
 You should not have to pay to gain experience.

 If you’re looking for a service to help your company with marketing, however, then you can try companies like whitehat-seo.co.uk or other marketing agencies.
 What these workshops will teach is more entry-level to exec-based skills.

 I will be running fortnightly sessions in September, from Tuesday 1st September at 6-7 pm via Zoom.
 I have three workshops scheduled and you must pre-register via Eventbrite to attend otherwise you will not receive the exclusive link.

 The first session will be on: How to write a marketing plan.

 This may seem like a simple first workshop to run, but I guarantee that if you ever apply for a marketing role within publishing – assistant or managerial level – you will be asked to put together a marketing plan for an upcoming book.

 In this session, I will spend 45 minutes explaining how to format a basic plan, what details to include, and where to look for ideas to really stand out from the crowd.

 For the last 15 minutes of the session, I will be answering questions via the Q&A function.
 Any questions I don’t get to I will make a note of and answer as best as I can either via an additional workshop or indeed a blog via EllesBellesNotebook.